Slamsneider/SingleTom/README.md

 </details>

 <details><summary>🤖 Agents (Make your own!)</summary>
-There is 4 example system-prompts (custom instructions) for inspiration (See agents.js). - You are encouraged to make your own.
+There is 4 example system-prompts (_Custom instructions_) for inspiration (See agents.js). - You are encouraged to make your own.
 System-prompt engineering is not the scope of this tutorial project.

 - SingleTom: A simple agent
 - Pirate: A pirate by the name of Dorothy